bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-get.md

 >
 > Who can execute the method: any user

-The method `task.commentitem.get` returns a comment for a task by its ID.
+The method `task.commentitem.get` returns a comment for a task by its identifier.

 ## Parameters